-This guide will help you quickly evaluate Gravity by packaging, and installing a sample multi-node Kubernetes application.
+This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

-We will use Mattermost, an open source chat application for teams.
-Mattermost represents a fairly typical web application and consists of an HTTP request handling process which connects to a PostgreSQL instance.
+We will use Wordpress, an open source content management application.
+Wordpress represents a fairly typical web application and consists of a front-end web application connecting to a MySQL instance.

 Before we start, you may want to go over the Gravity Overview to get familiar with basic concepts of the Gravity solution.